 The same combination of contrasts exists inside the 2583 square foot house as outside.
 It is evident in the division of zones.
 The older portions have many of the design elements characteristic of an Edwardian era home with ornate ceilings and moldings.
 The study/home office contains a vintage fireplace with built-in shelves.
 Hardwood floors complete the look.

-The so-called parents’ zone in this family dwelling also contains the master bedroom with bathroom along with a walk-in closet.
+The so-called parents’ zone in this family dwelling also contains the primary bedroom with bathroom along with a walk-in closet.
 The floorboards and walls are all painted white.
 It creates an airy feel to each room providing another contrast from conventional thinking which would view a home of this era as stuffy and overly formal.

 The second zone of the main floor includes the contemporary design of the living and dining areas as well as the kitchen and laundry.
 And the second floor forms the third zone which includes additional bedrooms with their shared balcony.
 The screened balustrade lends a sense of openness to make one feel more a part of the garden below.